CanonicCanonic Docs

 • Prefer returning a midpoint price for the specific pair MAOB trades (base token/quote token).

-• Ensure timestamps advance as the oracle updates; MAOB may be configured with a strict staleness window.
+• Ensure timestamps advance as the oracle updates; per-leg staleness is enforced inside the OracleAdapter (for composite feeds).

-• If your oracle can be paused or degraded, decide whether to return (0,0,0) to hard-fail trading, or a last-known price with a timestamp (which may still be rejected as stale depending on maxStaleSeconds).
+• If your oracle can be paused or degraded, decide whether to return (0,0,0) to hard-fail trading, or a last-known price with a timestamp (which may still be rejected as stale if the adapter’s per-leg staleness threshold is exceeded).